Looking for support for your finance function? Book a time with an expert.

 Not all inventory items are created equal, and therefore, they shouldn't be managed equally.
 ABC analysis categorizes inventory based on value and velocity:

-• A items: High-value, high-priority items (typically 20% of items that represent 80% of value)
+• A items: these are high-value, high-priority items (typically 20% of items that represent 80% of value activity)

-• C items: Low-value items that comprise the majority of the inventory count
+• C items: these are low-value items that comprise the majority of the inventory count

-This classification enables targeted strategies for each category, with tighter controls and more frequent review cycles for A items compared to C items.
+So with this, you are able to enable within your organization targeted strategies for each category, which includes tighter controls and more frequent review cycles of A vs C items.

-Several supply chain improvements can directly impact DIO:
+There are several supply chain improvements that can directly impact DIO

 • Vendor-managed inventory programs with key suppliers